luxcem/apifier/README.md

 Apifier is a very simple HTML parser written in Python.

-It aims to parse HTML document in a declarative way using css selectors.
+It aims to parse HTML documents in a declarative way using css or xpath selectors.
 Its main purpose is to parse tabular and/or paginated data.

 ## Install